Wax play: Safety

 Different types of candles produce different temperatures of wax.
 They can range from warm and soothing to dangerously hot wax.
 There is significant difference between individuals' tolerance for heat, which can vary depending on exactly where the wax is applied.

 Wax can splatter into the eyes, which may be harmful.
 Wax that is too hot can cause serious burns.
 Wax may be difficult to remove, particularly from areas with hair.
-A flea comb or a sharp knife may be necessary for wax removal; use of a knife for this purpose requires special skills, though a plastic card can work as well.
+A flea comb or a sharp knife may be necessary for wax removal; use of a knife for this purpose requires special skills, though a credit card can work as well.
 Applying mineral oil or lotion before play can make wax removal easier.

 Wax may pool and concentrate heat.
 Temperatures listed above only apply when wax is in equilibrium.
 Wax heated in any sort of pot must be stirred vigorously or there can be dangerous temperature variations.
 Some people may be allergic to perfumes and dyes.
 Whatever is above a burning candle can get very hot, even at distances that may be surprising.
 Candles may break and set fire to objects underneath or nearby.
 Wax is difficult to wash out of clothes and bed linens.
 People with certain diseases, skin conditions, or taking certain medications may require additional precautions.
 The page on waxing for hair removal has additional safety considerations.